riccardotorre/DNNLikelihood_dev/docs/dnn_likelihood/attributes.rst

 .. py:attribute:: DnnLik.pars_labels_auto

    Copy of the :attr:`DnnLik.data.pars_labels_auto <DNNLikelihood.Data.pars_labels_auto>`
-   attribute of the :class:`Data <DNNLikelihood.Data>` object used for data management (see the doc of the :attr:`Data.pars_labels_auto <DNNLikelihood.Data.pars_labels_auto>` attribute).
+   attribute of the :mod:`Data <data>` object used for data management (see the doc of the :attr:`Data.pars_labels_auto <DNNLikelihood.Data.pars_labels_auto>` attribute).

       - **type**: ``list``